 Major multi-agency investigations have resulted in the arrest of hundreds of Mexican cartel members and associates who operated in Texas.
-Since 2007, these arrests have included at least 107 from the Gulf Cartel, 9 from the Juarez Cartel, 165 from La Familia Michoacana, 83 from Los Zetas, and 2 from the Sinaloa Cartel.
+Since 2007, these arrests have included at least 138 from the Gulf Cartel, 9 from the Juarez Cartel, 165 from La Familia Michoacana, 109 from Los Zetas, 3 from the Sinaloa Cartel, and 1 from the Knights Templar Cartel.

-Since 2009, there have been 30 homicides in Texas related to cartel criminal activity.
+Since 2007, there have been 40 incidents involving 43 homicide victims in Texas related to cartel criminal activity.
 The assessment of whether a crime was related to the Mexican cartels is based upon the best available information from ongoing investigations, confidential informants and intelligence reporting.